+His fondness for passing-on his extensive knowledge of analogue, digital and 'tradigital' 2D animation techniques, stop-motion, paper-cut and 16mm experimental trick-film comes from the enthusiasm bestowed upon him from those that he was mentored by whilst attending the Glasgow School of Art, the Pratt Institute in New York and the Royal College of Art; where he received an MA in Animation.
+Including the likes of Tim Webb (storyboarding), Bob Godfrey (limited and savvy animation), Robert Lyons (stop-motion), Quentin Blake (composition of a drawing and its placement within a story) and Alan Kitching (typography and letterpress layout).
+Some of this insight is included within his recently published book - "Bring Stuff to Life?
+YOU can with the 12 principles of animation."
+Available within the University Libraries.
 His animations, comic books and illustration based works have been exhibited, published and premiered on a global scale.
-His cartoon films have been played at the New York Children's Film Festival, Time Out Film Festival, Holmfirth Film Festival and LIFF.
-His gag based picture books have been translated in to three different languages and he has drawn caricatures of the English nobility.
+His cartoon films have been played at the New York Children's Film Festival, Time Out Film Festival, LIFF and of course at his home town of Holmfirth's Film Festival.
+His gag based picture books have been translated in to three different languages and has drawn caricatures of the English nobility.
 Some of his original hand lettered drawings from the first ever 3D Scottish comic book 'Menshies' hang between a Dali and a Picasso at the Dick Institute in Kilmarnock.